Mahidokhi1375/mahdokht.JS/README.md

 # mahdokht.JS
-my name is mahdokht and i should learn
+my name is mahdokht and iam learning programming